gmackie/wifipineapplepager-payloads/library/user/reconnaissance/live_walk/README.txt

 As you walk it logs all the information found in the screenshot.

-Disclaimer: This is for educational purposes only!
+Disclaimer: This is for educational purposes only!!